Christian Marclay, The Clock (2010).

 But maybe things get more disruptive in the 89.6 % I wasn’t able to see.

 This entry was written fairly early in The Clock‘s Manhattan run.
+(Thanks to James Schamus for tipping me to it.)
 I had no trouble getting in at 10:40 AM and staying until about 1:15.
 But it quickly became a sensation.
 A friend and I tried to visit on a chilly Friday night and confronted a long line.
 I heard from others that the line was just as forbidding at 5:00 AM.
 The problem, of course, is that you could wait a very long time, since there’s no set point when many are likely to leave.
 (Nobody will say, “This is where we came in.”)
 This New York Times article traces the rise of the Clock cult.
 The article also confirms that midnight is a high point of the video.

 A good overview of the artist’s earlier work can be found in Jennifer Gonzalez et al., Christian Marclay (London: Phaidon, 2005).
 My quotation comes from p.
 33.